Top 11 Ecommerce Trends For 2022-2025

 Rather than the typical 30 bra sizes, Bare Necessities offers over 160.

-Searches for “mom jeans” have tripled over the last 5 years.
+Searches for “mom jeans” have increased by 86% in the last 5 years.

 Mom jeans are high-waist, baggy-fit jeans that were popular in the mid to late 90s.